Bob O'Neill: Richmond (VFL)

-Recruited from Richmond C.Y.M.S.
-Football Club in 1924, he played for the Richmond Second XVIII at centre half-forward in the team that lost the semi-final to Essendon on 25 September 1924.
+Recruited from CYMS Football Association club Richmond C.Y.M.S. in 1924, he played for the Richmond Second XVIII at centre half-forward in the team that lost the semi-final to Essendon on 25 September 1924.
 He played his first game for the Richmond First XVIII, against Melbourne, at the MCG, on 12 September 1925, the last home-and-away game of the 1925 season.

 He did not play another First XVIII game until the 30 April 1927 match, against Melbourne, at the MCG.
 He played in the first four and last six matches of the 1927 season, and was in the first ruck for Richmond in its 1.7 (13) grand Final loss to Collingwood 2.13 (25) in a rain-affected match on a muddy water-logged MCG.

 In 1928, he played in the first seven matches.
 However, he was injured in the Match against Geelong, at the Punt Road Oval, on 2 June 1928, and did not play again until the semi-final, against Carlton, on 8 September 1928.
 He was hospitalized after the Carlton match, having "received a knock over the eye", and was not selected in the Grand Final team.
 At the 1929 annual meeting of the Richmond Football Club, he was awarded a trophy as the "most improved player" in the 1928 season.

 He did not play at all in the 1929 season, due to the injuries he had received against Geelong in the mid-season, and against Carlton in the semi-final -- "as a result of these injuries [O'Neill's] medical adviser has instructed him not to play.